leerob/Guesstimator/README.md

 9. **Exile Brewing Company** - 8.88 with 1 source
 10. **Court Avenue Restaurant & Brewing Company** - 8.26 with 2 sources

 If you look at the raw data.csv, you'll notice I removed results that were primarily restaurants and adjusted the rankings based on the number of data sources.
-For more explanation and a full rundown of how I created this program, check out my blog post here.
+This isn't a perfect rating system, but it's an improvement from using a single source.

 ##Issues
 You'll have to create an edge case if two bars somehow happen to have the same address.
 You should never have more data sources in your .csv file than search engine modules.
 If you do, then two bars with the same address are getting bucketed together.